ahmedsherif/Celestial/docs/development.md

 REDIS_URL=redis://db0:YOUR_REDIS_PASSWORD_WITHOUT_QUOTES@redis:6379
 ```

+If you are self-hosting, change the `NODE_ENV` to `production`.

 ##### IndieKit

-In case you've set up Indiekit from my [reference `docker-compose.yml` file](/docs/reference/indiekit/docker-compose.yml), create a `.env` file at the root of the `indiekit` directory, wherever you have cloned it and input the following variables.
+In case you've set up [Indiekit](https://github.com/getindiekit/indiekit) from my [reference `docker-compose.yml` file](/docs/reference/indiekit/docker-compose.yml), create a `.env` file at the root of the `indiekit` directory, wherever you have cloned it and input the following variables.

 ```
 PORT=3000